+Whitney Avenue

-Whitney Avenue You can cover a lot of intellectual ground traveling this avenue.
+You can cover a lot of intellectual ground traveling this avenue.
 It borders the Audubon Arts District, always worth a ramble.
-And at 170 Whitney, the Peabody Museum of Natural History.
+And at 170 Whitney, the world-class collections of the Peabody Museum of Natural History provide a remarkable record of Earth's history, life, and cultures.